$H^\infty$-calculus for the Dirichlet Laplacian on conical domains

 The following remark addresses the restrictions we impose on the weight parameters.

 \begin{remark} ~ \begin{enumerate}[\textup{(\roman*)}] \item The constraints on the weight parameters $\gamma$ and $\nu$ in~\eqref{eq:range:gamma-nu} stem from our proof that the Laplacian is an isomorphism from $\Dot{W}^{2,p}_\Dir(\calD,w_{\gamma,\nu}^\calD)$ to $L^p(\calD,w_{\gamma,\nu}^\calD)$ given in Section~\ref{sec:Laplace:hom}.
-We prove the latter by first transforming the operator into cylindrical coordinates and then employing operator sum techniques inspired by~\cite{Prss2007HinftycalculusFT}.
-This reduces the analysis of the Dirichlet Laplacian on $\calD$ to properties of the Laplace Beltrami operator on the intersection of the unit sphere $S^1$ and $\calD$, which coincides with the Dirichlet Laplacian $\Delta_\Dir^{(0,\kappa)}$ on the interval $(0,\kappa)$.
-In particular, we use that $-\Delta_\Dir^{(0,\kappa)}$ has a bounded $H^\infty$-calculus of angle zero in $L^p((0,\kappa),w_\gamma^{(0,\kappa)})$, which we get from~\cite{LindemulderVeraar2020} exactly for the $\gamma$-range specified in~\eqref{eq:range:gamma-nu}.
-Moreover, when transforming into cylindrical coordinates in such a way that we get rid of the radial weight, the power on $\rho_\circ$ translates into a shift that depends on~$\nu$.
-This forces us to exclude certain values that depend on the spectrum of $-\Delta_\Dir^{(0,\kappa)}$ from the admissible range of $\nu$, which yields the restriction on $\nu$ in~\eqref{eq:range:gamma-nu}.
-The additional restriction~\eqref{eq:range:calc:nu} on $\nu$ comes from the application of the extrapolation result in Theorem~\ref{functionalcalculus:extrapolation:BFP} to our situation in Theorem~\ref{functional:calculus:laplace:wedge:Muckenhoupt}.
+We prove the latter by first transforming the operator into cylindrical-type coordinates and then employing operator sum techniques inspired by~\cite{Prss2007HinftycalculusFT}.
+This reduces the analysis of the Dirichlet Laplacian on $\calD$ to properties of the Dirichlet Laplace--Beltrami operator $\Delta_\Dir^\Omega$ on the intersection of the unit sphere $S^{d-1}$ and $\calD$.
+In particular, we use that $-\Delta_\Dir^{\Omega}$ has a bounded $H^\infty$-calculus of angle zero in $L^p(\Omega,w_\gamma^{\Omega})$, which we get from~\cite{LindemulderVeraar2020} exactly for the $\gamma$-range specified in~\eqref{eq:range:gamma-nu}, see Theorem \ref{Dirichlet:Laplace:Beltrami:functionalcalculus}.
+Moreover, when transforming into cylindrical coordinates to get rid of the radial weight, the power on $\rho_\circ$ translates into a shift that depends on~$\nu$.
+This forces us to exclude certain values that depend on the spectrum of $-\Delta_\Dir^{\Omega}$ from the admissible range of $\nu$, yielding the restriction on $\nu$ in~\eqref{eq:range:gamma-nu}.
+In addition, an adaptation of the ideas in \cite{KoehneSaalWestermann2021} ensures that the exclusion of

-\item Although, as pointed out in Remark~\ref{rem:main:thm:maxReg}, the range of admissible parameters in Theorem~\ref{thm:Laplace:inhom} is large enough to cover the maximal ranges considered in the literature and even goes beyond that, we do not claim sharpness.
-In particular, it is unclear to us, whether the exclusion of